Class 6 Exam > Class 6 Notes > Science Class 6 > Chapter Notes: Beyond Earth

 Stars and Navigation

 • Recognizing stars and their patterns was very useful for navigation in ancient times.
-Before modern technology and tools like the magnetic compass, people, especially sailors and travelers, used stars to find their way at sea or on land.
+Before modern technology and tools like the magnetic compass, people, especially sailors and travellers, used stars to find their way at sea or on land.

 • Even today, in emergencies, people still use star patterns as a backup way to navigate.